openclimatedata/indcs/README.md

 ## Preparation

-Click back and forth to get a full list of submitted INDCs.
+Click forward and back in the INDC portal to get a full list of submitted INDCs.
 The saved HTML file is scraped to generate a JSON file with links and submissions dates and to download all INDCs and accompanying files.

 Python3 and the libraries in `scripts/requirements.txt` are used.